arsf/lag/lastools-patched/bin/lascanopy_README.txt

   It is very important (at the moment) that the input files are height normalized, meaning that the z coordinate of each point corresponds to the height above ground and not the elevation of the point.
-With 'lasheight -i in.laz -replace_z -i out.laz' you can height-normalize a ground classified LiDAR file.
+With 'lasheight -i in.laz -replace_z -o out.laz' you can height-normalize a ground classified LiDAR file.

   Let me know which other metrics you would like to see ...